zeynepmervee/todo-app/README.md

 ```

 This will:
-1. Run all unit tests
+1. Run all unit tests (using a clean SQLite database for each run)
 2. Start the Express server at `http://localhost:5000`
 3. Serve the frontend via `public/index.html`

+---

+## 🗄️ Database

+- The app uses **SQLite** for persistent storage, managed via **Sequelize** ORM.
+- The database file is created automatically at `backend/database.sqlite`.
+- No manual setup is required; tables are created automatically on first run.

 ---